Photos

 Mother: Mary Elizabeth Murray

-Vera, the sixth of seven surviving children, spent her childhood and adolescence at her parent's house at 520 South Central Avenue in Medford, Oregon.
-It is unknown if Vera and her family ever attended church or belonged to any specific Christian denomination during this time period.
-In adulthood, most of them (including Vera) converted to Catholicism.
-Vera attended Medford High School, where she probably graduated in 1914.
-After graduating from high school, her parents sent her to college or teaching school in Chicago, Illinois.
-It is not known which college this was, but she received a teaching certificate probably in 1915 and returned to Medford.
+Vera spent her childhood and adolescence at her parents' house at 520 South Central Avenue in Medford, Oregon.
+It is unknown if Vera and her family ever attended church or belonged to any specific Christian denomination.
+In adulthood, Vera and most of her siblings became Catholics.
+Vera attended Medford High School, where she graduated in 1915.
+After graduating from high school, her parents sent her to a college or teaching school in Chicago, Illinois.
+It is not known which college this was, but it was apparently a short program (perhaps over the summer of 1915) after which she received her teaching certificate and returned to Medford.

-Vera was immediately hired at Medford High School where she taught typewriting and shorthand, beginning in about May of 1915.
-She worked at the high school for two years until 1917, when she began working as a stenographer for A.E.
-Reames (a successful Medford lawyer and later U.S. Senator).
-It was also at about this time that Vera moved out of her mother's house and began living with her sister Blanche (who also lived in a house in Medford).
-Sometime during the mid 1910's, Vera began a relationship with a Medford businessman named Ben Plymale.
-They wrote letters to each other during his service in World War I, and probably became engaged soon after he returned home in 1919.
+Vera was immediately hired at Medford High School where she taught typewriting and shorthand.
+She worked at the high school from 1915 to 1917, when she was hired as a stenographer for A.E.
+Reames (a Medford lawyer and later U.S. Senator).
+It was also at about this time that Vera moved out of her mother's house and began living with her sister Blanche, who also lived in Medford.
+Sometime during the mid-1910s, Vera began a relationship with Ben Plymale.
+They wrote letters to each other during his service in World War I, and probably became engaged either before or after he returned from service.
 They were married in Medford in 1920.

-After their marriage, Vera continued working as a secretary, while Ben continued his business pursuits in the clothing business.
-Within a few years, they purchased a house at 59 North Orange Street in Medford.
+After their marriage, they both continued working outside the home.
+By 1924, they had purchased a house at 59 North Orange Street in Medford.
 Vera continued working until probably 1925, when she became pregnant with her first child.
 Sadly only six weeks after the birth of her daughter Mary Jo, her husband died after complications in surgery.
-Vera was in a difficult situation and needed a way to care for her children and pay for her house.
-Because her father had at one time been the Post Master of Medford, she was able to get a job working for the Post Office.
-She was fortunate because the Stock Market Crash of 1929 and the Great Depression was only months away.
+Vera was in a difficult situation and needed a way to support her family.
+Because her father had at one time been the Postmaster of Medford, she was able to get a job working for the Medford Post Office.
+She was fortunate because the Stock Market Crash of 1929 (and the start of the Great Depression) was only months away.
 Vera never remarried.

 Vera continued with steady employment at the Post Office, with several promotions.
-Eventually, she became an administrative assistant of the Northwest Division Headquarters of the U.S. Post Office in Portland.
+Eventually, she became an administrative assistant at the Northwest Division Headquarters of the U.S. Post Office in Portland.
 Because of her job, she was compelled to move away from Medford.
-In 1941, she and her two children sold their house and moved to Portland, Oregon.
+In 1941, she and her children moved to Portland, Oregon.
 Vera spent the remainder of her life in Portland.
+In old age, she enjoyed traveling by herself.
+During the 1950s and 1960s, she was documented as traveling on separate trips to Panama, Hawaii, Australia and Fiji.
 She died from heart failure while sitting in her rocking chair at home.

 Vera married Benjamin Harrison Plymale on May 16, 1920 in Medford, Jackson Co., Oregon 3.